anna-hope/annas-website/content/blog/starting_rc.md

 - That things outside my control will somehow derail everything
 - That I don't fully know what the future holds after RC
 - A lot of FOMO about attending RC remotely while most of my batch-mates are in-person in Brooklyn.
-I'm far from the only remote Recurser this batch, but still, there won't be any RC-based board games, yoga sessions, and completely spontaneous interactions for me, and I'll have to make more effort to make myself feel "present"
+I'm far from the only remote Recurser this batch (and only one time zone away, unlike some others who are much farther!), but still, there won't be any RC-based board games, yoga sessions, and completely spontaneous interactions for me, and I'll have to make more effort to make myself feel "present"

 ## That's all for now!